dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 need to be modified to stay functional and relevant.
 When inlining/rewriting dependencies, this also copies over the maintenance burden.

-For DuckDB, this historically meant that for each dependency, very careful consideration was made to balance the increased maintenance burden against the necessity of dependency.
+For DataMiner, this historically meant that for each dependency, very careful consideration was made to balance the increased maintenance burden against the necessity of dependency.
 Including a dependency meant the responsibility of maintaining it, so this decision was never taken lightly.
 This works well in many cases and has the added benefit of forcing developers to think critically about including a dependency and not mindlessly bolt on library after library.
 However,